Androz2091/uoe-compec-cw1-linux-instructions/README.md

-## UoE Compsec lab on a personal laptop
+## UoE Compsec CW1 on a personal laptop

 Tested using a fresh Ubuntu 24.04.1 LTS.